marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ### onBeforeItemAdded callback

-This callback function allows you to know before an item / item view instance has been added to the collection view.
+This callback function allows you to know when an item / item view instance is about to be added to the collection view.
 It provides access to the view instance for the item that was added.

 ```js